60dimension/IELTS-Vocabularies/Vocabulary03.md

 Don't argue with me.

-Sixty percent of dogs and ten percent of cats have pedigrees.
+Sixty per cent of dogs and ten per cent of cats have pedigrees.

 I could pinpoint his precise location on a map.

-The first catalog featured specialty shavers, accessories, and cutlery.
+The first catalogue featured speciality shavers, accessories, and cutlery.

 The rural outpost, 400 miles northeast of Helena, has one stoplight.